BitnooriLee/git_pong/README.md

 ##Good, but still confused by using remote and brach... how about you Laura?

 ##Laura says I think some more practice would be good!
 If you want to try something else (e.g. branching) with Git we can try it out!

+##Happy new year!
+I'm looking forward to starting bootcamp!!